udacity/create-your-own-adventure/english/marshmallow.md

 But it sounds like it might be coming out of speakers.

-When you look away, a marshmallow hand attempts to grab the lighter.
+When you look away, a marshmellow hand attempts to grab the lighter.

 But you are too quick for the marshmallow!